CapoMK/regional-map-/README.md

 ## 30.11.2021

 Today we tested having a png-banner on our site, but it wasn't all that great.
+We spent a while testing the product and looking for flaws.